-The Amazon: paradise on Earth to blazing inferno
+The Amazon in 2020: from paradise on Earth to blazing inferno

-The world's largest rain forest is seriously under threat
+The world's largest rain forest is still seriously under threat

-Browse the gallery for an alarming look at what's happening to the Amazon rain forest.
+Browse the following gallery for an alarming look at what's happening to the Amazon rain forest.